matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 the other users.

-If a user's self-signing key is compromised, then the user will need to issue both a new self-signing key and a new device-signing key.
+If a user's self-signing key is compromised, then the user will need to issue both a new self-signing key and a new user-signing key.
 The user may sign their new self-signing key with their old self-signing key, allowing other users who have verified the old self-signing key to automatically trust the new self-signing key if they wish to.
 Otherwise, the users will need to re-verify